 As a small business owner, you have a meaningful understanding of the color of money but how about the color of your business?
-Learn whether the colors of your business puts your customers in a buying mood or creates the wrong perception of your company.
+Learn whether the colors of your business put your customers in a buying mood or create the wrong perception of your company.

 The Science of Colors

 It seems hard to believe that colors can have an impact on our body and mind.
 However, scientists know colors can influence our body's physiology and mental state.
 The science of colors has been used by market researchers to determine how best to apply this knowledge to influence customer's perceptions of businesses.

 Color can stimulate our nervous system and evoke an emotional state.
 The colors of our environment travel through our eyes to our brain causing various hormonal releases.
 But forget the science, what does the meaning of colors do for your business?

 The meaning of colors varies depending on one's culture, race, gender, and even age.
 So, it isn't just the selection of colors in general, but also which colors to use with your target customers.
 For instance, white is often associated with weddings in North America and evokes the feeling of innocence.
 In Eastern cultures, white signifies death.
 An exporter of white wedding gowns to China would go broke in no time.